mllewis/RC/analysis/refComplex_paper_analyses_SI.md

 We excluded subjects who performed below chance on the memory task (fewer than 30 correct out of 60).
 A response was counted as correct if it was a correct rejection or a hit.
 This excluded 6 subjects (1%).
 With these participants excluded, the mean correct was 84%.

 Participants were also excluded based on study times.
 We transformed the time into log space, and excluded responses that were 2 standard deviations above or below the mean.
 This excluded 4% of responses.
-A histogram of study times is presented below.
+A histogram of study times is presented below (after exclusions).
 The solid line indicates the mean, and the dashed lines indicates two standard deviations above and below the mean.

 ![plot of chunk 9:objects_rt_norms](figure/9:objects_rt_norms.png)